Americans are angry.

-Americans are angry.
 Black Americans, American Latinos, Native Americans and of course, White Americans.
-The poor are angry, as are the rich and middle class, right along with second amendment and gun control advocates, pro-lifers, pro-abortionists, Southerners, Northerners, Christians, non-Christians, the Police, the old, the young, the general public, and just about everyone else in America.
+The poor are angry, the rich and middle class, right along with second amendment and gun control advocates, pro-lifers, pro-abortionists, Southerners, Northerners, Christians, non-Christians, the Police, the old, the young, the general public, and just about everyone else in America, is angry.

 We should be!

+I’m an old, not quite withered man of 65, and I’m angry.
+I’m also tired.
 In my lifetime, I cannot remember a time when this Nation was not on a war footing.
-Wars; big, small and even inconsequential have been the thread of our existence.
+Wars, big, small and even inconsequential have been the thread of our existence.

 What does a legacy of war say about this exceptional Nation?